 Physicians in Ontario (PIO) reports are prepared from the Ontario Physician Registry which is renewed annually from original source data.
-The following describes the methodology used to flag physicians as Active or Inactive.
+The following describes the methodology used to flag physicians as active or inactive.

 - Deceased physicians.

-- Physicians with expired licences.
+- Physicians with expired or non-renewed licences.

 - Physicians not practicing regularly in Ontario.

 The remaining CPSO records are then matched against OHIP demographic data.
 Duplicates and conflicts are identified for further investigation before a decision on inclusion or exclusion is made.

 The next step is a reconciliation between the Ontario Postgraduate Registry (also a product of the OPHRDC) and the Active Physician Registry to exclude postgraduate medical trainees holding an independent practice licence who had not completed postgraduate training by July 31.